hawkticehurst/slim-element/README.md

 A tiny base class for building web components.

-It enables some super light abstractions over vanilla web component authoring catered to my personal preferences.
+It enables some super light abstractions over vanilla web component authoring, catered to my personal preferences.

 ## Usage